Unkkis/Yolo_demo/README.md

 - Have to have Python (3.7 ->) installed (https://www.python.org/downloads/)

 ## Usage
-Clone/unzip this repository to your computer and install things above.
+Clone/unzip this repository to your computer and install requirements:

-First:
 ```
 pip install -r requirements.txt
 ```